Thaksin to work on crypto plan

-Thaksin Shinawatra has been assigned to make a proposal and recommendation for Asean to start working towards adopting a cryptocurrency, he said on Friday.
+Former prime minister Thaksin Shinawatra has been assigned to make a proposal and recommendation for the Association of Southeast Asian Nations (Asean) to start working towards adopting a cryptocurrency, he said on Friday.

 This would be in his capacity as a personal adviser to Malaysian Prime Minister Anwar Ibrahim, the current chair of Asean, he said.